 \subsection{No contamination:~$\eta_{\min}=0$}

 We first study a setting without contamination (i.e.,~$\eta_{\min}=0$).
 All non-adaptive estimators are implemented with~$\eta=0$.
-Table~\ref{tab:1} contains the mean absolute estimation errors whereas Figure~\ref{fig:1} contain box plots illustrating the distribution of the estimators.
+Table~\ref{tab:1} contains the mean absolute estimation errors whereas Figure~\ref{fig:1} contains box plots illustrating the distribution of the estimators.

 As expected, the box plots reveal that the sample average has very heavy tails and can be rather erratic (in particular when~$m=2$).
 In implementing the winsorized mean,~$\lambda_2=0.2$ seems to work best, but the performance is not overly sensitive to the choice of~$\lambda_2$.